-The Scottish Autism Inclusive Governance Project is being conducted by three autistic-led organisations.
-The National Autistic Taskforce (NAT), Autism Rights Group Highland (ARGH) and Autistic Mutual Aid Society Edinburgh (AMASE) on behalf of Scottish Autism, Scotland’s largest provider of autism-specific services and a leading authority and advocate for good autism practice.
+The Scottish Autism Inclusive Governance Project was conducted by three autistic-led organisations, the National Autistic Taskforce (NAT), Autism Rights Group Highland (ARGH) and Autistic Mutual Aid Society Edinburgh (AMASE) on behalf of Scottish Autism, Scotland’s largest provider of autism-specific services and a leading authority and advocate for good autism practice.

-The project team are engaging with Scottish Autism’s supported individuals and their families, board of trustees, senior and wider leadership team, staff and the wider autistic community to develop an inclusive governance approach that will maximise participation amongst the charity’s key stakeholders.
-Read the press release here.
+The project team engaged with Scottish Autism’s supported individuals and their families, board of trustees, senior and wider leadership team, staff and the wider autistic community to develop an inclusive governance approach that would maximise participation amongst the charity’s key stakeholders.
+Read the original announcement press release here.

-Do you feel that you have a say in the decisions Scottish Autism makes?
+- Did participants feel that they had a say in the decisions Scottish Autism makes?

 - How could Scottish Autism become more inclusive in the way that decisions are made?

 Participants could engage with us via individual interview, group discussion, survey or e-mail.